|Semester 2 Credit Value:||10|

 Students will deepen and reinforce their understanding of the role and importance of definition, proof and rigour in mathematics, and the development of integration as a limiting process.
 Students in this module will be expected to demonstrate a deeper level of understanding than students in MAS2224

+Students will be able to demonstrate an understanding of convergent and divergent sequences.
+They will be able to demonstrate an understanding of bounded and unbounded sets of real numbers, of upper bounds and lower bounds where applicable, including least upper bounds and greatest lower bounds.
+Students will be able to determine in many cases whether or not a series converges; they will be able to find the radius of convergence of certain power series.
 Students will be able to show that certain functions have limits and will be able to calculate limits in many cases.
-They will be able to show that certain functions are continuous.
-They will be able to show that certain functions are differentiable.
-Students will be able to show that certain functions are integrable.
-They will be able to apply the Intermediate Value Theorem and the Mean Value Theorem to examples.
-Students will be able to determine in many cases whether or not a series converges; they will be able to find the radius of convergence of certain power series.
+They will be able to show that certain functions are continuous or not.
+They will be able to show that certain functions are differentiable or not.
+They will be able to apply the Intermediate Value Theorem, Rolle’s Theorem and the Mean Value Theorem to examples.
+Students will be able to show that certain functions are Riemann integrable.

 |Graduate Skills Framework Applicable:||Yes|